cosmos/gaia/docs/validators/validator-setup.md

 :::

 ::: tip
 `Min-self-delegation` is a stritly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
-A `min-self-delegation` of 1 means your validator will never have a self-delegation lower than `1atom`, or `1000000uatom`
+A `min-self-delegation` of `1000000` means your validator will never have a self-delegation lower than `1atom`
 :::

 You can confirm that you are in the validator set by using a third party explorer.